 El Cronómetro, a family business founded by Enrique Sanchís in 1901, has been selling watches of the great brands to the main figures of Andalusia for more than one hundred years.

 Constant training is a hallmark of the staff, which is made up of more than 10 people with extensive experience.
-The last salesman to retire after more than 50 years in the business, is now helping to pass on the company’s philosophy to new employees.
-For the latest addition, Sanchís took into account the new trends and hired a Chinese salesperson who can serve Chinese customers in their own language.
+The last salesman to retire, after more than 50 years in the business, is now helping to pass on the company’s philosophy to new employees.
+For the latest addition, Sanchís took into account new trends and hired a Chinese salesperson who can serve Chinese customers in their own language.

 Historical projects